 San Diego State University’s Language Acquisition Resource Center (SDSU-LARC) is a registered American Councils for International Education NEWL test center.
 LARC's Language Space is a state of the art facility equipped with the latest technology to meet the testing-taking needs required by NEWL.
 Test-takers interested in taking the NEWL exam at our facilities must register for the test through our partnership with the San Diego Unified School District.
 See registration details below.

 For driving directions and parking instructions, please visit our contact page.

-Developed by American Councils, NEWL® is an online language assessment in four critical languages: Arabic (MSA), Korean, Portuguese (global), and Russian.
+The National Examinations in World Languages (NEWL®), developed by American Councils, is an online proficiency exam in four critical languages: Arabic (MSA), Korean, Portuguese (global), and Russian.
 The exams measure functional language proficiency across four skills: reading and listening comprehension, speaking, and writing.

 Targeted for traditional foreign language learners and heritage learners, NEWL exams produce AP®-style score reports, which can be used to apply for college credit and/or placement.